message/iata/NO.md

 - a digital COVID-19 recovery certificate issued at most 6 months before arrival.
 The certificate must be:
 - an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
-- a certificate with a QR code issued by Albania, Andorra, Armenia, Faroe Isl., Morocco, or Panama; or
+- a COVID-19 certificate with a QR code issued in Albania, Andorra, Armenia, Faroe Isl., Morocco, Panama or United Kingdom.
-- an NHS Covid Pass with a QR code, issued in England, Northern Ireland, Scotland or Wales (UK).
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty).
 3. Passengers are subject to:
 - a COVID-19 antigen test and a PCR test upon arrival; or